 Having a union contract gives you and your coworkers a voice in the policies that affect your daily work lives and the ability to secure the benefits you deserve.
 That’s why we’re coming together at REI to advocate for guaranteed minimum hours, pay that reflects our value and seniority, improved safety standards, and real job protections - all guaranteed in writing.

-We voted to unionize in Soho, Berkeley, and Cleveland to help build a better REI for everyone!
+We voted to unionize at our stores to help build a better REI for everyone!
 We believe that the REAL way forward is with a union and that no matter where you work, you and your coworkers should have a say in how your store is run.
 We all deserve better.
 We all deserve a union.

 A union is a group of coworkers who come together to make work better.

 This means WE are the union.
 We determine what our priorities are and set our goals for negotiations.

 UFCW and RWDSU’s role is to to help us build our union, whether that’s helping us organize our stores, supplying legal aid, assisting in contract negotiations, or providing representatives to protect the rights and benefits we negotiate in our union contracts.

 Bargain over all your working conditions, not just those REI wants to change.

 Get representation, including in contract and policy negotiations and disciplinary meetings.